Airbus inks deal to explore partnership with Panasonic using new onboard hosting platform

 Panasonic launched Converix at the start of AIX, a more powerful hosting platform developed to support increased levels of in-flight entertainment and connectivity content as well as other airline and third party non-safety critical cabin applications.
 It is hoping for an entry into service in the 2027-28 timeframe and has unveiled Middle East carrier Saudia as launch customer for the platform on its Boeing 787s.

-Under the preliminary agreement, which is expected to be finalised later in the year, the partners plan to utilise the new platform to co-develop new onboard architecture. ”In particular this will enable an open ecosystem of applications and end-to-end services, including Airbus’ high-bandwidth connectivity solution, HBCplus,” the companies say.
+Under the preliminary agreement, which is expected to be finalised later in the year, Airbus and Panasonic plan to utilise the new platform to co-develop new onboard architecture. ”In particular this will enable an open ecosystem of applications and end-to-end services, including Airbus’ high-bandwidth connectivity solution, HBCplus,” the companies say.

 Panasonic Avionics chief executive Ken Sain says: ”This exciting and natural partnership, with Converix at its heart, will unlock the full potential of the Connected Aircraft for airlines and their passengers in the years ahead.”